ExInferi/BeachTracker/README.md

 ## Updates

+**Update 30 June 2025, 18:50 Game Time**:

+* Updated the Alt1 libraries to the latest versions to fix chat detection issues

 **Update 03 July 2024, 08:40 Game Time**:

 * Added new checks for counting loot bags and Clawdia kills